massdriver-cloud/docs/docs/bundles/03-development.md

 Massdriver bundles wrap IaC tools like Terraform and Helm (more coming soon).

-This guide will cover how some of the key components and best practices for integration your IaC module with the Massdriver UI and provisioning system.
+This guide will cover some of the key components and best practices for integrating your IaC module with the Massdriver UI and provisioning system.

 :::note